 Traveling tends to mess up everyone’s sleep schedule, especially when traveling to a different time zone.
 To help kids cope better, try keeping their naps and bedtimes the same as if they were at home.
 This may help avoid the possibility of having a whiny, tired child because they didn’t get enough sleep.
 You can bring something that your child sleeps with at home, like a stuffed animal or blanket, which can make sleeping more comfortable for them.
 Also, plan your summer vacation travel times so that you're in the car (or on the plane) during naps and bedtimes, which can make traveling with a child easier and quieter.

 Summer vacation can also bring an increase in sleepover invites.
 Sleepovers can be one parent’s night off, but another parent’s nightmare.
 Sleepovers usually mean all-nighters, never-ending sweets, and cranky kids afterward.
 If you are the hosting family, set rules for things like last call for snacks and bedtime.
 Making the kids go to bed and cutting off sweets can lessen the chance of all the parents having sleep-deprived children to deal with for the next few days.
 If you are the parents with the night off, you should prepare for a sleep-deprived child the next day.
 Try foregoing sweets the day afterward, because chances are your child overloaded on sugar during the sleepover.
 Also, allow a short nap, if necessary, and then get them to bed at the normal time.
-The sooner you can get your child back on schedule, the more you could shorten your time dealing with an ornery child.
+The sooner you can get your child back on schedule, the less time you have to deal with an ornery child.

 Back to school.

 About two to three weeks before school starts in the fall, begin adjusting the bedtime to allow for a full night’s rest with the designated wake-up time during the academic year.
 Every day, move their bedtime up by 15 minutes until you have reached your goal time.
 This slow transition will make getting up earlier easier for them and you.